DanielNikolov/Vending-Machine-Task/README.md

 In order to start the project you need to go to the project folder and type the following command: node main.js
+In order to run test cases, type the following command in project folder: jasmine

 Developer: Daniel Nikolov